jchacker5/pod2yt/GETTING_STARTED.md

 ## 7. Using the App

 1. Drop a `.wav` file in the uploader.
-2. Wait for transcription (editable in the UI).
+2. Wait for transcription (editable in the UI, powered by local Whisper).
 3. Pick your favorite AI-generated thumbnail.
 4. Render the MP4 video.
 5. Preview and upload to YouTube—all from the browser!